KCErb/KCErb.github.io/projects.md

 #### Other Projects

-Outside of learning app development, I've been writing more and more MATLAB code (against my will) in the last year since I've started working in image processing.
+Outside of learning app development, I wrote a considerable amount of MATLAB code (against my will) as I worked in image processing.
 Though a lot of that code is still private (it isn't published in a journal, so I can't share it yet) the parts I'm allowed to make public, I plan to put in the [bread project](https://github.com/bread) which right now just hosts the Ruby tool I used to make my scientific-poster.
 I have grand dreams of someday building `bread` into a proper Ruby-based infrastructure for modern software science.
 It'll support everything from data-acquisition to final presentation tools.
 Heck Crystal might even play a role!
 But for now, I'll have to settle for using what's available to do my classwork and keep dreaming.

 Lastly, there's one other project to mention: the [card drafter](https://github.com/odds-and-ends/card_drafter).
-This little tool has been in development as I've worked on a game with some of my friends.
+This little tool was in development when I worked on a game with some of my friends.
 We needed a little something to quickly iterate cards during the drafting process so I threw that together and with the right motivation might try to make it more general purpose than it currently is.

 #### A Job

-Recently, I've picked up a part-time job doing web development for a company in Salt Lake: lolo llc.
-They have a few contracts out for other e-commerce businesses and have a suite of their own apps in exercise / fitness.
-I've mostly sub-contracted with them but recently was pulled on staff for a new contract of theirs that is very hush-hush for now.
-I'm having a great time solving problems, learning new skills, and writing code that I'm proud of.
+Financial support during my transition from medical to theoretical physics has been graciously provided by an awesome company in Salt Lake: Lolo llc.
+We just launched a new website and apps for Jillian Michaels.
+I'm having a great time solving problems, learning new skills, and writing code that I'm proud of with a team that I enjoy working with.